-In Phase 2, we began an activity in which you all are collaboratively crafting a resource that could be shared with examples of the approaches you all are using to introduce and explain the role of Open in the context of your course, project, and students.
-Two of the outcomes of this session include:
+In Phase 2, we began an activity in which you all are collaboratively crafting a resource that could be shared with

 - 1. Distinguishing between license options and the impacts on creators' intellectual property. - 2.
 Developing language to discuss concepts of intellectual property with their students.